Qi Zhu

 3. Graph Representation Learning – Representing objects in heterogenous text-attributed graph with heterogenous learning, and robust to distribution shift.

 We aim to make LLMs more efficient and resilient against hallucinations by harnessing structured knowledge.
-A key challenge lies in making the language model structure-aware while mitigating performance bottlenecks, such as the lost-in-the-middle phenomenon, To address this, we explore post-training, fine-tuning, and pre-training techniques on graph structured data.
-[Structured Knowledge for LLMs, KDD Workshop]
+A key challenge lies in making the language model structure-aware while mitigating performance bottlenecks, such as the lost-in-the-middle phenomenon, To address this, we explore fine-tuning, and pre-training techniques on graph structured data.
+[SURGeLLM, ACL 2026] [Structured Knowledge for LLMs, KDD 2025]

 • Graph Retrieval Augmented Generation: We propose HYBGRAG, an agentic system for hybrid question answering over semi-structured knowledge bases.
 Unlike prior RAG systems that handle only textual or relational information, HYBGRAG synergizes both through a retriever bank with adaptive module selection and a critic module that provides corrective feedback for iterative refinement.
 This structure-aware approach addresses the lost-in-the-middle phenomenon by precisely routing questions to appropriate retrieval modules and self-correcting extraction errors.